wazuh/wazuh-documentation/source/installation_guide/installing-manager/packages-installation/connect_wazuh_app.rst

 Next steps
 ----------

 Once the Elastic server and Wazuh manager are installed and connected, you can install and connect Wazuh agents.
-We hace both instruction pages to do it for :ref:`Debian/Ubuntu <wazuh_agent_deb>` and :ref:`RedHat/CentOS <wazuh_agent_rpm>`.
+How to do it: :ref:`Debian/Ubuntu <wazuh_agent_deb>` , :ref:`RedHat/CentOS <wazuh_agent_rpm>`.